 I grabbed the door knob at 11:30am and was the first guest of the day.
 Parkdale has changed considerably since I moved: the King Streetcar now actually travels along Roncesvalles and some of the cities top restaurants have set up shop.
 I had been meaning to feast at Grand Electric for over a year so was beyond excited to finally be sitting at a table staring up at their iconic hovering shark and bar decked out in bourbon bottles.

-Over the course of the next hour the three of us nibbled on a divine haute Mexicana menu.
+Over the course of the next hour the three of us nibbled through the menu at one of Toronto’s best Mexican restaurants.
 Every bite offered a perfect harmony of flavours, textures and aromas.
 I was in heaven.
-Grand Electric has been lauded as one of the top restaurants in the city so I am tickled pink to showcase their offerings on my very own Toronto’s Top Restaurant List.
 On my next visit I am going to aim to arrive later in the afternoon or in the evening so I can properly sample their bourbon centric cocktail list.

 Baja Fish Taco